NischayChib/cosmos-ignite-cli/README.md

 npm run test

 Tasks:

-Clone the repsoitory to your GitHub account.
+1.Clone the repsoitory to your GitHub account.

-Complete the empty functions.
+2.Complete the empty functions.

-Submit the GitHub repository link
+3.Submit the GitHub repository link